 If you want to grow your own fruit, a great place to start is by growing blackberries.
-Fertilizing your blackberry plants will give you the highest yield and the largest juiciest fruit, but how to fertilize your blackberry bushes?
+Fertilizing your blackberry plants will give you the highest yield and the largest juiciest fruit, but how do you fertilize your blackberry bushes?
 Read on to find out when to fertilize blackberry bushes and other specific blackberry feeding requirements.

 How to Fertilize Blackberries

-Berries, in general, are nutritious, and blackberries have been shown to help fight cancer and cardiovascular disease as well as slow down aging of the brain.
+Berries, in general, are nutritious, and blackberries have been shown to help fight cancer and cardiovascular disease as well as slow down the aging of the brain.
 Today’s new cultivars can even be found thornless, erasing those memories of torn clothing and scratched skin while harvesting their wild brethren.

 When to Fertilize Blackberries

 Some folks say to fertilize three times a year and some say once in the spring and once in the late fall before the first frost.
-The blackberries will let you know if you need a supplemental feeding.
+The blackberries will let you know if you need supplemental feeding.
 Look at their leaves and determine if the plant is fruiting and growing well.
-If so, no fertilizing the blackberry plants is necessary.
+If so, no fertilizing of the blackberry plants is necessary.